 Most of the blueberries you find in the supermarket are highbush blueberries.
 They are plump, juicy and sweet, with vibrant colors ranging from deep purple-blue to blue-black, and highlighted by a silvery sheen called a bloom.

-Nature’s little blue dynamos® can pop up all over the U.S., but 38 states produce blueberries commercially and six of them account for more than 90 percent of the highbush crop: Michigan, New Jersey, Oregon, California, Georgia and Washington.
+Blueberry bushes can pop up all over the U.S., and while 38 states grow blueberries commercially, ten states account for more than 98% of U.S. commercial production: California, Florida, Georgia, Indiana, Michigan, Mississippi, New Jersey, North Carolina, Oregon and Washington.
 In Canada, British Columbia is the primary producing region for highbush blueberries.
-Lowbush blueberries, used primarily in food processing, are grown in Maine and Eastern Canada.
+In South America Chile is the largest producing country, followed by Argentina, Peru and Uruguay.

 More than half of all highbush blueberries are shipped to the fresh market, to keep pace with the ever-increasing demand.
 The rest are frozen, pureed, concentrated, canned or dried to be used in a wide range of food products, including yogurt, pastries, muffins, cereals and health bars.
 That way, blueberry goodness is available just about anywhere you look.
-Watch this video to see how blueberries travel from farm to table, or learn more about the blueberry market at www.blueberry.org.
+Watch this video to learn more about where blueberries grow and to see how blueberries travel from farm to table.